acunniffe/api-ingestion/integrations/python-django/README.md

-# Optic for Django
+# Using Optic with Django

-## Optic Proxy Setup
-Python APIs built in Django are easy to connect to Optic using our custom middleware.
-In this tutorial we'll show you how to connect the Optic Documenting Middleware to your Django app so that your integration tests document your code as they execute.
+Python APIs built with Django are easy to connect to Optic using our custom middleware.

 ## Add the Middleware to your Project
 Install the Optic Documenting Middleware using pip